Our aim is to make Southampton's roads as safe as possible in bad weather by gritting roads and providing grit bins.

 For up to date information follow our highways service on Twitter at @scchighways

-We cannot grit all the roads in the city, however, priority gritting routes have been established.
+We cannot grit all the roads in the city.
+Priority gritting routes have been established.

-Priority one routes are treated as routine pre-salting, in advance of any forecast of frost, ice or snow.
+Priority one routes receive routine pre-salting, in advance of any forecast of frost, ice or snow.

 Priority two routes are treated only where there is prolonged and persistent frost or ice, which is expected to continue, or following snow.

 We monitor daily weather forecasts and road conditions to enable us to decide when precautionary salting or other treatment is required and can react quickly to extreme weather conditions.

 Where possible we will prioritise the gritting and clearance of main access footway routes and those with heavy pedestrian movement in times of prolonged severe weather.
 There is no guarantee that these routes will be kept clear of slippery conditions.